dnielsen/campsite/README.md

 1. Start the database: `./scripts/dev dbstart` (you might need to stop it if you started it previously: `./scripts/dev dbstop`).
 2. Run all the services similarly, for `api` it is: `cd services/api` and then `go run main.go`

-Now your API should be available at `http://localhost:1111`.
+Now your API (without the React UI) should be available at `http://localhost:1111/api`.
+You can for example try running `curl http://localhost:1111/api/events` in the terminal.
 Please keep in mind it's just the API.
 If you wanna run the interface too, please visit the `campsite-ui` repo available at `https://github.com/dnielsen/campsite-ui`.

 ## How to deploy on AWS EC2 (without the UI) (Mac)